Biden had a problem with young voters. Can Harris overcome it?

 “This has helped revitalize the democratic base,” she added.

-Others have been taken aback by the swift ticket change, like Alec Ferreira, 25, of Arizona.
+Others have been taken aback by the swift ticket change, like Alec Ferreira, 25, of San Carlos, Ariz.

 “It really broke my heart seeing [Biden] step down but it had to be done,” Ferreira, who leans more independent, said.
 “In all honesty I really wish he let the delegates decide the nominee instead of backing Kamala [Harris] up from the get go.”